kirillgerasimov/facial-heart-rate-monitor/readme.md

 There are many cameras around us.
 What if we can **measure the heart rate in real time just by observing a person**?
 We can prevent a dangerous condition, give fitness advice, play music with beat that matches heart beat or it can simply act as a new mean of health monitoring.

 The capillaries on the face are filled with blood every beat of heart.
 Camera can detect the pulse by a very slight change in the color of the skin.
 The effective amplitude is often about 0.2 of the minimum color gradation recorded by the camera (i.e Red goes from 178.3 to 178.5).
-Therefore, any external interference with a slight tilt of the head or a trembling hand with the phone, a slight lighting change - ruin the whole picture.
+Therefore, any external interference with a slight tilt of the head or a trembling hand with the phone, a slight lighting change - ruins the whole picture.

 I’ve just released an application that measures HR using facial camera.